-- Motivates the co-founders to up skill themselves in order to contribute largely to the start-up at various stages.
+- Motivates the co-founders to up-skill themselves to contribute largely to the start-up at various stages.

-However the downsides are important as well.
-The following are the areas which the co-founders should take into account before resorting to a dynamic model.
+However, the downsides are important as well.
+The following are the areas that the co-founders should take into account before resorting to a dynamic model.

 - It minimizes the value of the “idea”.
 It has value and some value should be assigned to it unless the idea originated from all of the co-founders.

-- The model will face difficulty in assessing and assigning values to the contributions that aren’t a factor of time and money (example- building a good investor relations or building a healthy rapport with the clients.)
+- The model will face difficulty in assessing and assigning values to the contributions that aren’t a factor of time and money (for example- building good investor relations or building a healthy rapport with the clients.)